Part 1 – General

 2. Electrically bond joints as required and as shown on the plans and specifications.

-3. (Use for tape or polyurethane coated pipe) Coat the joint exterior by application of either a heat shrinkable sleeve conforming to AWWA C216, or cold applied tape conforming to AWWA C209.
-The applied thickness of the heat shrinkable sleeve shall be 70 mil minimum, or as recommended by the sleeve manufacturer, whichever is greater.
-The cold applied tape shall consist of two wraps of 30 mil tape for a total thickness of 60 mils.
+3. (Use for tape, epoxy, or polyurethane coated pipe) Coat the joint exterior by application of either a heat shrinkable sleeve conforming to AWWA C216, or cold applied tape conforming to AWWA C209.
+The applied thickness of the heat shrinkable sleeve shall be 60 mil minimum, or as recommended by the sleeve manufacturer, whichever is greater.
+The cold applied tape shall consist of primer, and 30 mil tape with 50% overlap for a total thickness of 60 mils.

 4. (Use for mortar coated pipe) Coat the joint exterior by placing a heavy-duty diaper over the joint.
 The diaper shall be wide enough to span the entire uncoated area of the joint except for an opening at the top for the placement of the grout.
 The diaper shall be secured by steel strapping.
 Grout shall be 1-part Type V cement and 2 parts sand mixed with water to the consistency of thick cream.
 Grout shall be poured in one side of the diaper only.
 Using a rod, proceed until the entire joint recess is filled.
 See AWWA C205 for additional coating procedures.